-10.15 The Licensing Authority encourages premises to implement measures that deter spiking of drinks.
-This may include increased monitoring, staff awareness training, CCTV, and participation in local safety schemes.
+- 10.15 The Licensing Authority encourages premises to implement measures that deter spiking of drinks.
+This may include increased monitoring, staff awareness training, CCTV, and participation in local safety schemes. - 10.16 Control measures that an applicant might consider within an operating schedule might include: - Suitable and sufficient risk assessments - Effective and responsible management of premises or events - Appropriate training, instruction and supervision of those employed or engaged in security and safety of those present. - The keeping of appropriate training records - Adoption of best practice - Provision of effective CCTV (if applicable)

-- 10.16 Control measures that an applicant might consider within an operating schedule might include: - Suitable and sufficient risk assessments - Effective and responsible management of premises or events - Appropriate training, instruction and supervision of those employed or engaged in security and safety of those present. - The keeping of appropriate training records - Adoption of best practice - Provision of effective CCTV (if applicable) - Implementation of crowd management measures - Provision or access to any first aid facility - 10.17 The Licensing Authority supports national efforts to improve the safety and security of publicly accessible locations, including licensed premises.
+- Implementation of crowd management measures - Provision or access to any first aid facility - 10.17 There shall be strict adherence to COVID-19 regulations and guidance in and around the venues. - 10.18 The Licensing Authority supports national efforts to improve the safety and security of publicly accessible locations, including licensed premises.
 Although the proposed legislation Terrorism (Protection of Premises) Act 2025, known as Martyn's Law (Protect Duty) is not yet in force, applicants and licence holders, especially those operating large venues or outdoor events, are encouraged to familiarise themselves with its principles and prepare for it coming into force in or around 2027.